Home

 The Sensorimotor Stage

 Children at this stage are newborns up to the age of two years.
-These children explore the world using their senses and by movement.
+These children explore the world using their senses and movement.
 At this stage, the children are too selfish and cannot perceive the world from another person’s point of view.
 This stage has six sub-stages.

 • The simple reflex stage.
 Here is where babies belong from birth to one month.
 At this stage, the babies use common reflexes like sucking and rooting.